hieu2695/U.S-Wildlife/README.md

 ## Scraping the data

-In this section, I scrape my data from U.S Wildlife & Fish Service website: https://www.fws.gov/.
+In this section, I scrape my data from [U.S Wildlife & Fish Service website](https://www.fws.gov/).

-The data is retrieved from the search page: https://ecos.fws.gov/ecp0/reports/ad-hoc-species-report-input.
+The data is retrieved from [the search page](https://ecos.fws.gov/ecp0/reports/ad-hoc-species-report-input).

 There is a problem that the url does not change when I selection more attributes for the table.
 Fortunately, I figured out a solution for this.
 More details are provided in my scraping notebook below.